 Ballenger (2014) describes two primary motives for writing.

 Include the author name(s) in every citation.
-Use an ampersand (&) with parenthetical citations, but spell out "and" in narrative citations.
+For two authors, use an ampersand (&) with parenthetical citations, but spell out "and" in narrative citations.

 Rallying to restore sanity was a revolutionary undertaking (Stewart & Colbert, 2010).